preservim/vim-thematic/README.markdown

 For each theme you specify one or more properties.

-For console or GUI Vim:
+For console or GUI-based Vim:
 * `laststatus` (0, 1, or 2) - controls the visibility of the status bar
 * `ruler` - as alternative to status bar, shows minimal position details in lower right